bLangved/social-media-client/readme.md

 - npm run test-e2e

+For E2E-testing, you also need to create a *cypress.env.json* with valid login credentials.
+See the cypress.example.env.json file in root folder for template.

 ### Contributing
 As this project was a school assigment, and forked from a Noroff repo, it is not open for contributions, but feedback is allways appreciated!